pixelyunicorn/2019-website-portfolio/_work/02-Temple-University-887d59e1-a450-43cd-98b5-fdc5c1e90379.md

 web-display: CLA.Temple.edu

 tagline: Solving XKCD 773!
-description: Easy-to-navigate content structure for a major public university
+description: Easy-to-navigate content structure for a major public university.
 lead: <strong>Temple University’s College of Liberal Arts</strong> needed a way to quickly unify the content and design for their overall web presence.
 I created a simple development and editorial workflow as allowed a small team to launch 40 new websites in a year.

 tags: [ design, dev, education, materialize, website, 2017 ]